kize1509/mychance/frontend-mychance/README.md

 # mychance

 The mobile application that connects investors with the creators of innovative ideas.
+Client.

 ## Getting Started